 John and I have been married for 5 years now (our anniversary is later this month) and we got married while we were in Florida.
 For us Disney is part of such an important time in our lives and it was definitely the best holiday we had together before Erin was born.
 We have both been desperate to go back ever since but unfortunately, it’s just too expensive to go back to Florida at the minute.
-I think for the three of us, for 2 weeks including park tickets for Disney and Universal, we are looking at something like £7000+ with spending money as well.
+I think for the three of us, for 2 weeks including park tickets for Walt Disney World and Universal, we are looking at something like £7000+ with spending money as well.
 We just can’t justify that right now.

 Obviously, 2020 prices are not available yet so I’ve had to look at 2019 to get a rough idea of what we could be looking at paying.
 Ideally, we would like to go in May as it wouldn’t be so cold but it would also miss the Easter holidays and it would be way before the summer holidays.
 We love the idea of staying in one of the Disney hotels and as soon as I saw it, I fell in love with the Newport Bay Club hotel.
 For 4 nights, Eurostar and park tickets this is coming up at around £1300 for the three of us and this obviously doesn’t include any food or drinks.
 This does, however, include 2 free nights so it would actually work out the same price if we booked for 2 nights instead of 4.